Continuing Education

 What Training Covers

-Continuing education includes 4 hours of required training alongside 8 hours of elective training.
+Continuing education includes 4 hours of required training and 8 hours of elective training.
 You can choose from a variety of elective courses to find the training that best fits your needs and interests.

 There is 1 hour of required training devoted to: